Categories: Technology

 However, the problem lies not in unwillingness to work, “young adults on the spectrum are just as eager to live independently and work,” says HR Digestbut rather on changing the narrative and putting support systems in place to better prepare autistic adults for jobs.

-Recently however, there has been a surge in tech companies seeking to hire people with autism due to theory that typical autistic characteristics, such as attention to detail, affinity for repetitive tasks, and introversion, are all traits that lend themselves to becoming a successful employee within the tech industry.
+Recently however, there has been a surge in tech companies seeking to hire people with autism due to a theory that typical autistic characteristics, such as attention to detail, affinity for repetitive tasks, and introversion, are all traits that lend themselves to becoming a successful employee within the tech industry.
 In fact, there is a 3% error rate of average autistic programmers vs. up to 30% for neurotypicals.

 One company harnessing this theory and turning it into action is Coding Autism.
 The startup, founded this year, is empowering autistic adults through professional and social skills training, teaching people coding, web development, and software and engineering skills.